robgonnella/ardi/README.md

 to auto detect your board, compile your sketch, upload, watch for changes in your sketch file, and re-compile and re-upload.

-Ardi stores all its data in a `.ardi` directory in the users home directory to avoid any conflicts with existing `arduino-cli` installations.
+Ardi stores all its data in `~/.ardi/` to avoid any conflicts with existing `arduino-cli` installations.

 Use "ardi [command] --help" for more information about a command.
 ___